Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 *grumbles*

-This stage is marked by goths having lots of non-goth friends, not dressing like babybats anymore, rarely going to goth clubs, and generally just having less tunnel-vision about how to experience music and well, life, in general.
+This goth lifestyle stage is marked by goths having lots of non-goth friends, not dressing like babybats anymore, and rarely going to goth clubs anymore.

 But, my little cygnets, NOBODY who was ever goth is EVER not goth truly, there will always be a little black cache deep in their hearts where the years of eyeliner ended up.

-Recovering goths embrace either not looking at all goth or have updated their look with a modern goth style, so that they can basically just not look like babybats.
+Recovering goths embrace either not looking at all goth or have updated their look with a modern goth style so that they can basically just not look like babybats.

 They still pull out Sisters of Mercy now and then.